adobe/spacecat-shared/packages/spacecat-shared-google-client/README.md

 # Spacecat Shared - Google Client

-A JavaScript client for the Google API, part of the SpaceCat Shared library.
+The GoogleClient library provides an easy-to-use interface for interacting with Google Search Console APIs.
-It allows you to query the Google API for organic traffic data.
+It allows for secure retrieval of organic search data and site listings using OAuth2 authentication, with credentials managed via AWS Secrets Manager.

 ## Installation